0x3F3F/dotfiles/README.md

 Some programs are a bit fiddley, extra info here:

 ### vim
-This includes only .vimrc and not individual plug ins that need to be installed via Bundle :PluginInstall!
+This includes only .vimrc and not individual plug ins that need to be installed via Vundle:PluginInstall!

 ### transmission
 I use transmission-daemon on my Raspberry Pi,connecting via SSH and controling via transmission-remote-cli.
-Ihttps://github.com//dotfiles $HOME/.dotfiles all rather cool.
-Installation of this is **NON STANDARD** as installs config to alternate location and the daemon needs to be stopped otherwise changes overwriten
+All rather cool.
+Installation of this is **NON STANDARD** as installs config to alternate location and the daemon needs to be stopped otherwise changes overwriten.
+I guess I could script this

 	sudo service transmission-dawmon stop
 	/var/lib/transmission-daemon/info/settings.json